Disclaimer (Tech)

 • for the hostname equal to the name specified for its container

-• within the Nextcloud pod, or more specifically within it’s specified Network.
+• within the Nextcloud pod, or more specifically within it’s specified Nextcloud.

 The pod configuration will take care of forwarding an actual outside/system port to this pod-internal one.